-However, if we rely on a framework than can achieve human-level intelligence, there is another way to think about the source of consciousness--why consciousness is indispensable in this framework.
-Even, we can argue that explaining why consciousness is needed ought to be one of the essential proof for any framework claimed can achieve human-like intelligence.
+However, if we start from a framework of mind, there is another way to think about the source of consciousness--why consciousness is indispensable in this framework.

-Specifically, the reason that an AI framework needs consciousness should satisfy the following criteria: First, the existence of consciousness is because it provides some internal meaningful functions.
+Specifically, to claim a component of a framework can play the role of consciousness functionally should satisfy the following criteria: First, the existence of consciousness is because it provides some internal meaningful functions.
 And these functions are essential to this framework.
 This means that once these functions are missing, the framework cannot work from its beginning, and thus subsequent functions cannot be completed.
 As a counterexample, a model of a very simple organism that needs only to respond to external conditions has no need for consciousness.